virtual-labs/exp-faraday-constant-dei/experiment/aim.md

-Determination Faraday constant and Avogadro No. through electrolysis.
+Determination Faraday Constant and Avogadro No. through electrolysis.